Panthro/CheckChineseBackdoor/README.md

 There are 2 specific applications that were mentioned, so it' easier to check this using an app than to actually doing manually for most users.

+# Download

-You can get the latest version of the app here:
+You can get the latest version of the app here: https://github.com/Panthro/CheckChineseBackdoor/releases/latest

-https://github.com/Panthro/CheckChineseBackdoor/releases/latest
+# Usage
 Just download and tap [CHECK]

 # Screenshots